ba-st/Ansible/docs/PublisherSubscriber.md

 logger resume
 ```

+You could spawn as many as you want, but change the `loggerName` contents to follow the messaging.

 ## Setting up the publisher

 On the publisher image open a Playground and copy the following script